 Board of Advocates

 Welcome to the Berkeley Law Board of Advocates!
-The Board of Advocates is a primarily student run organization charged with all of the school’s internal and external skills competitions.
-The Board of Advocates has won competition awards at multiple levels, consistently outperforming other top-ten law schools.
+The Board of Advocates is a student-led organization charged with all of the school’s internal and external skills competitions.
+Each year, members of the Board of Advocates win top awards at regional and national competitions, consistently outperforming other top-ten law schools.

-The Board of Advocate’s general membership includes over 60 students who participate in both regional and national competitions in three main areas: Alternative Dispute Resolution, Trial Advocacy, and Appellate Advocacy.
+The general membership of the Board of Advocates is comprised of over 60 students who participate in competitions in three main areas: Alternative Dispute Resolution, Trial Advocacy, and Appellate Advocacy.
 Competition for a place on these teams is fierce during the Board’s yearly try-out process, with multiple students vying for each spot.
 Teams receive coaching from professors, Executive Board Members, alumni, and fellow students.

-The Board of Advocates provides further opportunities for students to hone their advocacy skills, hosting multiple skills workshops throughout the year.
-In 2009, the Board welcomed the California Supreme Court to hold a day of oral arguments at Berkeley Law.
-In addition, the Board organizes other annual events such as Ninth Circuit Day, which provides students a rare chance to see the federal court in action in an academic setting.
+The Board of Advocates also provides opportunities throughout the year for students to nurture their interest in advocacy.
+On October 9, 2013, in partnership with the California Constitution Center, the Board will welcome the California Supreme Court for a special session at Berkeley Law.
+The Board also organizes annual events such as Ninth Circuit Day, which provides students a rare chance to see the federal court in action in an academic setting.